Reviews You Can Rely On

 Needs a stiffer handle

-The Auroth No Pull Harness is an exceptional dog harness that offers your K9 friend a lot of comfort thanks to breathable padded fabrics and outstanding adjustability that should fit a wide range of sizes.
-This model meets a lot of basic needs when it comes to handling, with a no-pull front clip and a large handle on top of the harness.
-It also offers a lot of versatility with Velcro MOLLE/PALs webbing straps across the top of the harness, allowing you to attach small compatible packs, Velcro patches and a bluetooth tracker.
-The harness also comes in a variety of colors, including ones with reflective stitching in the webbing and reflective trim.
-We appreciated that the Auroth harness incorporates these 'tactical' features while still looking rather normal, rather than looking like something worn by a dog riding in the back of a K9 police unit.
+The Auroth No Pull Harness is an exceptional dog harness that offers your K9 friend a lot of comfort thanks to breathable, padded fabrics and outstanding adjustability that should fit a wide range of dog shapes and sizes.
+This model meets all the basic handling needs, with a no-pull front clip and a large handle on top of the harness.
+It also offers a lot of versatility with hook and loop MOLLE/PALs webbing straps across the top of the harness, allowing you to attach small compatible packs, reflective patches, or a bluetooth tracker.
+“My Catahoula, Cora, has worn the harness on and off for years now.
+It's not only affordable and loaded with features, but it's comfortable and durable, and you can get one with a more casual styling, rather than one that looks like something worn by a dog riding in the back of a K9 police unit.”
+The harness comes in a variety of colors, including those with reflective stitching in the webbing and materials featuring reflective trim.
+There is even a denim color option if you want to achieve the Canadian tuxedo look without sacrificing the utility of a tactical style harness.

-Every dog harness we tested had some drawbacks, and the Auroth No Pull is no exception.
-In the world of tactical harnesses specifically, buckles on the neck usually allow the harness to be donned and removed without pulling it over your dog's head, and the Auroth harness does not have those buckles.
-We also wish the handle had more rigidity, as the soft handle can bend and pinch your hand when handling a large, excited dog.
-With everything considered, we were really impressed with the Auroth No Pull — it is a versatile, comfortable harness for your pup and includes some value-added features that will excite the handler, too.
-If your main focus is your dog's comfort, but you're also trying to keep costs down, check out the Babyltrl Oxford No Pull Harness.
-It is another solid option with a more simplified design and equally impressive scores across every other metric.
+Every dog harness we tested had some drawbacks, or could be just a tad better, and the Auroth No Pull is no exception.
+In the world of tactical style harnesses, buckles on the collar are often present, and allow a harness to be donned and removed without pulling it over your dog's head, but this model does not have those buckles.
+The soft handle can bend and pinch your hand when restraining an excited dog, so we wish it were a bit more rigid.
+All things considered, we've been really impressed with the Auroth No Pull — it is a versatile, comfortable harness for your pup and includes some value-added features that will excite the handler, too.
+If your main focus is your dog's comfort on trail runs or in the backcountry, check out the Ruffwear Front Range, or if you need a handle, the similar but more lightly padded Ruffwear Flag Line.

 dog harness - the auroth no pull dog harness is ergonomic, comfortable, versatile...